 Start with Google UAC or Meta depending on your app type.
 Google UAC works best for productivity and utility apps with conversion-focused keywords.
 Meta (Facebook/Instagram) dominates for gaming and lifestyle apps with high creative sensitivity.

 Google UAC gives you scale quickly with a $10-15k monthly budget minimum, while Meta allows more creative experimentation starting at $5-10k monthly.
-We typically see Google UAC achieving 10-20% lower CPI for non-game apps due to keyword intent matching.
+We typically see Google UAC lower CPI for non-game apps due to keyword intent matching, and Google App Campaigns are consistently one of the dominant sources of Android non-organic installs globally.

 - Google UAC: Best for apps with clear user intent (finance, productivity, dating)